Search for opportunities to participate in a neurology research study.

 Symptoms of MS can vary widely from patient to patient, and they often fluctuate over time.
 They can include:

 - Cognitive changes

 - Depression or other emotional changes

 - Slurred speech

-Physicians at the UT Southwestern Clinical Center for Multiple Sclerosis are experts in diagnosing MS and will conduct a careful medical history, a neurologic exam, and various tests, such as:
+Physicians at the UT Southwestern Clinical Center for Multiple Sclerosis are experts in diagnosing MS and will conduct a careful medical history and a neurologic exam.
+We might also perform tests, such as: